Cybersecurity

 Small businesses usually use a moderate amount of data with minimal security.
 Hackers can use the stolen information to steal money, employee details, customer data, vendor information, and even customer's sensitive details.
 There is nothing that can damage your reputation as fast as the latter.
 Data breaches have cost millions lost in companies worldwide, big and small alike.

 A recent report by Ponemon showed that only 30% of small businesses are prepared for cyberattacks and data breaches.
-It's a lack of personnel (77%), lack of budget (55%), and lack of know-how (45%) that is keeping the rest of small businesses vulnerable.
+The rest are vulnerable due to a lack of personnel (77%), budget (55%), and know-how (45%).

 By 2020, a significant business's average cost of a data security breach would be over $150 million.
 The higher the level of digitalization or connectivity, the higher the cost to insure and protect it.